This is a total “pretend” board game, and the board is the world.

 One excellent example of this is the brilliant work of Dr. Martin Polanco4 and his work, which he calls The Mission Within.

-With the supervised use of ibogaine, Dr. Polanco has guided the above groups to an entirely new, healthy, robust chapter in their lives, re-infused with purpose and meaning.
+With the supervised use of ibogaine, Dr. Polanco has guided the above groups to a new, healthy, robust chapter in their lives, re-infused with purpose and meaning.

 The responsible use of psychedelics in micro-dosing as well as in journeys and retreats has proven to be profoundly healing.
 This has been the shamanic medicine for thousands of years across the planet that has gone ignored until recently in the West.